MSIM Admissions FAQ

 Q: What are the basic requirements to be eligible to apply to the MSIM program?

-A: The only requirement to apply to the MSIM graduate program is a bachelor's degree from an accredited college or university.
+A: The only requirement to be eligible for the MSIM graduate program is a bachelor's degree from an accredited college or university.
 (If your degree was earned outside the United States, it must be equivalent to a 4-year degree from the U.S.) We do not require that applicants have a bachelor's degree in a specific area or that they take specific prerequisite courses.

 Q: What is the minimum acceptable GPA?